freeradical13/freeradical13.github.io/index.md

 <span class="formula"><span class="symbol">⌬</span></span>

+The longest linear covalently bonded chain of Hydrocarbons may be called a [backbone chain][] (or main chain or [carbon skeleton][]) from which the rest of the molecule builds off of.
+These other parts are called [side chains][] (or pendant chains or branches) and may be represented with the letter R (meaning "root" because they may be the root of functional groups, discussed later).

+## Naming Organic Compounds

+An [alkane][] is an acyclic saturated hydrocarbon.
+An example is [Methane][] which is CH<sub>4</sub> and is the main component of [natural gas][].
+A straight-chain alkane has the suffix [-ane][alkane suffix].

+An [alkene][] (or olefin) is an unsaturated alkane with at least one C=C double bond.
+An [alkyne][] is an unsaturated alkane with at least one C≡C triple bond.
+The [position of the double or triple bond][unsaturated hydrocarbon] is written at the start of the name or before the -ene or -yne suffix.
+If there are more than one such bonds, the positions are comma separated (e.g. 2,4-pentadiene).
+A substance that's both an alkene and alkyne has the suffix -enyne.

+An [alkyl][] is an alkane without one Hydrogen.

+The number of carbon atoms may be thought of as the size of the alkane.
+Any smaller alkanes that branch off are called side chains.

+The number of Carbons in the skeleton of an alkane give it the [prefix][alkane prefixes]:

+* 1: Meth-
+* 2: Eth-
+* 3: Prop-
+* 4: But-
+* 5: Pent-
+* 6: Hex-
+* 7: Hept-
+* 8: Oct-
+* 9: Non-
+* 10: Dec-
+* 11: Undec-
+* 12: Dodec-
+* 13: Tridec-
+* 14: Tetradec-
+* 15: Pentadec-
+* 16: Hexadec-
+* 17: Heptadec-
+* 18: Octadec-
+* 20: Eicos-
+* 22: Docos-
+* 23: Tricosa-
+* 24: Tetracos-
+* 26: Hexacos-
+* 28: Octacos-
+* 30: Triacont-
+* 32: Dotriacont-
+* 33: Tritriacont-
+* 34: Tetratriacont-
+* 35: Pentatriacont-
+* 40: Tetracont-
+* 50: Pentacont-
+* 60: Hexacont-
+* 70: Heptacont-
+* 80: Octacont-
+* 90: Nonacont-
+* 100: Hect-

+Cyclic alkanes are prefixed with cyclo-.

+[Naming an organic compound][]:

+* An alkane with branched groups is prefixed with the position of the Carbon where the branch occurs, followed by a prefix for the branched group, followed by the name of the alkane chain.
+* If there are multiple branches, the number prefix is a comma-separated list and the branch prefix is prefixed with di-, tri-, tetra-, etc. for the number of groups.
+* If the multiple branches are different types of groups, they're ordered in alphabetical order.
+* For alkenes and alkynes, the position(s) of the double or triple bonds are a comma separated list infixed in the name, and a prefix of di-, tri- etcs before the final prefix.
+* Prefix cis- or trans- if needing to describe the isomerism.

 ## Functional Groups

 The parts of an organic molecule that are most commonly involved in chemical reactions are called [functional groups][].
 There are 6 common functional groups, all of which are hydrophilic.